Mike Mangini

 Michael Anthony Mangini (born April 18, 1963) is an American musician, best known for his tenure with the progressive metal band Dream Theater, with whom he performed from 2010 to 2023.
-He has also played with artists and bands including Annihilator, Extreme, James LaBrie, and Steve Vai.
+He is currently the touring drummer for alt/nü-metal band Godsmack.
+He has also played with artists and bands including Annihilator, Extreme, James LaBrie and Steve Vai.
 Before joining Dream Theater, Mangini was a faculty member at Berklee College of Music.
 Between 2002 and 2005, he set five World's Fastest Drummer records.
 He also appeared on the Discovery Channel series Time Warp, where his drumming was captured with high-speed cameras.

 Early life and career

 Mangini first started playing the drums when he was two and a half years old, being inspired by Ringo Starr of The Beatles.
 He would mimic Buddy Rich performances.
 Other influences include Bobby Colomby, Danny Seraphine, John Bonham, Neil Peart and Terry Bozzio.

 After graduating, from Waltham Senior High School in 1981, Mangini put aside his music studies to pursue a computer science major at Bentley University.
 After graduating, he started programming software for the Patriot Missile program.

 In 1987, Mangini scored one of his first high-profile gigs, playing drums for Boston's Rick Berlin Band.
 This would be his first collaboration with bassist Philip Bynoe.

 In 1991, Mangini joined the thrash metal band Annihilator, playing drums on several tracks for the band's album Set the World on Fire.
 He went on to tour with the band in support of this album until 1994.
 That year, he joined Boston hard rock band Extreme, replacing original drummer Paul Geary.
 Mangini played on three songs on Extreme's 1995 album Waiting for the Punchline, and appeared with the band on the Late Show with David Letterman.

 After Extreme disbanded in 1996, Mike was informed through drummer Jonathan Mover that guitarist Steve Vai was auditioning drummers for his live band.
 Mike successfully auditioned for Vai's band and relocated to Los Angeles.
 From late 1996 to early 2000, Mangini was drummer of Vai's live ensemble, which also included bassist Philip Bynoe, guitarist Mike Keneally and beginning in 2000, guitarist Dave Weiner.
 Mangini appeared on Vai's studio albums Fire Garden and The Ultra Zone, and the live album Alive in an Ultra World.